bparanj/crystal/programming/rails/build-tools.md

 10. **Documentation Tools (like RDoc or YARD)**:
     - For generating API documentation from the Ruby codebase.

 These tools collectively support the development lifecycle of the Rails framework, ensuring that the codebase remains robust, well-tested, and maintainable.
-Contributors to Rails typically need to be familiar with these tools to effectively work on the framework.
+Contributors to Rails  need to be familiar with these tools to effectively work on the framework.